Dessera/tcalc/README.md

 ## About The Project

-TCALC is a simple interpreter for calculators, which can only perform basic arithmetic operations with limited built-in functions, written in C++ and GNU++26.
+TCALC is a simple interpreter for calculators, which can perform basic arithmetic operations with functions (builtin and user-defined), written in C++ and GNU++26.

 ### Built With